 This activity has continued to be essential to the development of new construction affordable housing units in San Mateo County.
 To date the funded projects have included the creation of new affordable rental housing for families, seniors, supportive housing for individuals with serious mental illness, agricultural workforce housing-related initiatives and veterans.
 Currently, there are eight projects in various stages of development.
-Two of these projects, 6800 Mission Street targeted to assist low income families and University Avenue Senior Apartments, are under construction and when completed will result in 93 new affordable housing units.
-To date, HACSM has expended, and /or committed \$7 million, representing 115 new affordable housing units that are completed and leased.
-An additional 118 new affordable units are in various stages of completion.
+Construction for two of these projects, 6800 Mission Street and University Senior Apartments have been completed and are 100% leased.
+To date, HACSM has expended, and /or committed \$9.8 million, representing 177 new affordable housing units that are completed and leased.
+In addition, as a part of the \$10 million, \$1.42 million was used to purchase an existing 9-unit affordable housing complex in effort to preserve affordability as part of a \$3 million purchase.